 The emergence of mobile devices like smartphones and tablets have created new business opportunities and improved user experience.
-But the mobility has also increased the need for strong logon security that can provide secure access to business-sensitive information and mission critical systems.
-The problem, however, is that many authentication solutions on the market today are based on proprietary technology and regulated by irrational user-based licensing models, which has resulted in high prices and low flexibility.
+But the mobility has also increased the need for strong employee authentication security that can provide secure access to business-sensitive information and mission critical systems.
+The problem, however, is that many employee authentication solutions on the market today are based on proprietary technology and regulated by irrational user-based licensing models, which has resulted in high prices and low flexibility.
 Swedish IT security company Verisec has developed an innovative solution to remedy this problem.

 Unlike other authentication solutions on the market, Verisec’s Freja Authentication Appliance is priced on an appliance-based licensing model, which decreases the marginal cost for every new user that is added.
 This new Swedish model has turned the industry on its head and is currently being deployed to provide strong authentication on a massive scale in the UK, according to Johan Henrikson, CEO and co-founder of Verisec.